Creative Ways to Include Something Old, Something New, Something Borrowed, Something Blue

-The time-honored tradition "something old, something new, something borrowed, something blue" was once thought to not only give the bride good luck on her wedding day, but also help to guarantee fertility and prosperity.
-Nowadays, it is simply a charming ritual you can have a little fun with while incorporating it into your wedding.
+The time-honored wedding tradition of having ‘something old, something new, something borrowed, something blue‘ was once thought to not only give the bride good luck on her big day but also help to guarantee fertility and prosperity.
+These days, it’s just a charming ritual you can have a little fun with while incorporating it into your wedding.
 Need a bit of direction?
 Ahead, ideas for “somethings” that will work for you.

-Wear your something old when you use a vintage accessory, such as this swanky stole for a winter wedding.
+Wear your something old when you rock a vintage accessory like this glam stole (that’s perfect for a winter wedding).

-Or bust out one of your well-worn wardrobe favorites, like a pair of cowboy boots (below, left).
+Or bust out one of your well-worn wardrobe favorites, like a beloved pair of cowboy boots.

 You can also opt for something deeply meaningful.
 Above, this bride opted to wear her departed mother’s wedding dress and even took a special photo with her mom’s bridal portrait.